tianjyang/Robot-Localization/readme.md

 1. EaselJS to render HTML 5 elements

 ## Additional Features
-The current method to prevent particle deprivation redistributes 10% of the particles as random distributions around the entire environment.
-I would like to implement a method which distributes this around the robot based on the variance of the current particles.
-I anticipate this will result in more accurate predictions of the current location

 The method used to rank the relevance of existing particles currently uses a percentage difference from measured results as it's input.
-I would like to investigate the effects of an alternative method such as root mean square.
+I would like to implement a new scoring system based on the squared difference rather than percent difference.

+Current method of determining location takes distance measurements from the wall.
+I would like to develop functionality of the robot to sense it's immediate surroundings so that it can determine it's location based on additional obstacles.